 Place white chocolate chips in a microwave safe bowl.
 Place them in the microwave and heat them on high for 30 seconds.
 Stir and if needed heat for additional 15 second increments, stirring after each one until the white chocolate is melted and creamy.

 Using a spoon, carefully drizzle the melted white chocolate into a skeleton candy mold. ( I have a link to the one I used in my written post above.)

-Once you have all the sections of the candy mold filled, place it in your refrigerator to set, about an hour.
+Once you have all the sections of the candy mold filled, place it in your refrigerator to set, about 30 minutes.
 When it is fully set, the candy will pop out easily.

 Place the skeleton pieces gently on the dirt cake by laying them down on top of the cake or having them stick out of the "dirt".

 It helps to get the decorations ready ahead of time.
-If you are making the skeleton, you might want to do that ahead of time since it takes about an hour to set.
+If you are making the skeleton, you might want to do that ahead of time since it takes about 30 minutes to set.